-(9) is now the new main Neale-Wade Community College building which is very colourful and sits on the site of Eastwood House which has been demolished.
+(9) is now the new main Neale-Wade Academy building which is very colourful and sits on the site of Eastwood House which has been demolished.
 During the Second World War Eastwood House was commandeered for military use, then housed prisoners and afterwards became a children's home.
 After the demolition archaeologists found tunnels that could have been bricked over watercourses that connected to The Hythe or something else, who knows?.

 Continue north on The Avenue for the main walk and skip all the information in italics.